 They are located in 23 US cities which is convenient.
 It’s so important to stay in a LEED hotel whenever possible and when going on a cruise, to look for eco-friendly cruise lines as well.
 There are many cruise lines going green, even ones to Alaska.

 Kimpton partners with eco-organizations worldwide.

 The Kimpton brand raises funds for the Trust for Public Land, which conserves land for parks, gardens, and other natural spaces, and supports the Nature Conservancy’s campaign to Plant a Billion Trees and restore the Atlantic Rainforest.
-For each of these partnerships, $10 of the daily room rate goes back to the charity.
+For each of these partnerships, a portion of the daily room rate goes back to the charity.